AndrewstheBuilder/Leet-Code-Intuitions/intuition-11-24-24.md

             return dfs(root, num=root.val,total=0)
 ```
 - O(n) time complexity because we have to visit every node
-- O(n) space complexity because we have to keep the function in the call stack when its called recursively
+- O(H) space complexity with H being the height of the tree because we have to keep the function in the call stack when its called recursively
 - Intuition: Visit the nodes preorder so it goes root -> left subtree -> right subtree
         - If you encounter leaf then visit the node otherwise ignore the visitation.
         - Each function stack gets its own version of num.
 Hence why we had to do newNum